⚓ Seafaring¶

 Consider how many trees it would take to produce a ship.
 Consider how many sheep it would take to get the fabric for the sails and rope.
 Consider how any human alive today could build something, anything, from scratch.
 Not buying supplies from Home Depot, not buying components from another retailer.
 Imagine you, your hands, and the world, being told to make... a skateboard.
 Something pedestrian.
 Could you?
 Even if you knew how, you would be relying on knowledge, innovation and cooperation from other humans.
 Can you make a tree into a 2x4 length of wood on your own?
 In theory, yes, given the tools.
 Could you do it with no tools?
 Could anyone do it with no tools?

 For Lehi and his family to travel to the promised land from Jerusalem, they necessarily had to travel by sea.
-What led them to the coast was a Liahona, of curious craftsmanship, that just appeared when they woke up one morning.
+What led them to the coast was a Liahona, a compass of curious craftsmanship that just appeared when they woke up one morning.
 Other precedents for guiding people like, say, Israelites with Moses in the wilderness, had guidance more like pillars of cloud or fire.
 I guess Lehi gets a compass.
 A conditional compass, no less.
 No parallels to 19th century right-hand path magic.

 If God can do whatever he wants, he could have just as easily had Lehi's family wake up and find a boat ready to go.
 Or, better yet, they simply wake up in Peru.
 Those are non-falsifiable claims.
 Could have happened, and we would only be able to marvel at how great God is for being both able and willing to do that.
 Instead, we have a scriptural account of Nephi being commanded to build a boat.
 This can be read as a faith-promoting story about God giving us accountability to take matters into our own hands.
 However, we're also given a timeline for when this is purported to have happened, and that is where problems arise.